ilyes12zouaoui/product-crud-spring-boot-angular-8/README.md

 still working on it ...

-for now you can find the create and show all products functionalities.
+for now you can find the create product with image upload and show all products functionalities.

+don't forget to refresh the spring boot project after uploading a new file in ressources/static.